Let me bring you back to last month. I saw scant traffic on my old blog without promoting new posts aggressively to my social networks.

 Then when you show up for a month, day after day, you’ll be a known commodity on the network.

 Do you want to be seen as an expert on Triberr?

 Start a tribe.

-I started the Blogging from Paradise tribe last month.
+I started the Blogging from Paradise tribe.
 How fitting, right?
 My tribe members are mainly bloggers who share blogging tips but I branch out sometimes to draw in authority bloggers from other niches.